How to become a writer: expectations vs reality

-I published my first novel back in 2007, and -I won’t lie- I felt immortal.
-Getting published doesn’t happen overnight, though.
+I published my first novel back in 2007, and – I won’t lie – I felt immortal.
+Getting published doesn’t happen overnight, although it may seem that way.
 I started writing sometime between 2000 and 2001, and there was always a question in my mind: how can I really become a writer?
 I kept facing this question for several years.
-To be honest, I thought that the reply would be short and obvious.
-However, and as I figured out throughout the years, there was not a simple answer.
-It was more of a cluster of answers -and none of them was short.

-Throughout the years, the question transformed: in the beginning, it was a matter of craft, but later on, it turned into an existential one.
+Throughout the years, the question evolved: initially, it was a matter of craft, but later became an existential one.
 As time went by, the more I tried to reply, the more I failed.
 It took me years to understand that this wasn’t a simple question.
-I thought that reply would be “Just write more” or something similar -but this wasn’t the case.
-Day after day and year after year, I realized that in order to reply properly, I’d have to build a writer’s mindset.
-Hence, how to become a writer transformed into how to be a human being that writes.
+I thought that reply would be “Just write more” or something similar, but this wasn’t the case.

 Now, I’m writing this post in 2020, and I have just turned forty.
 To this day, I have written four books, I’m running this blog, I have written for several magazines (both in Greece and abroad), and I spoke to literary festivals.
-Still, I’m often wondering how one can become a writer, and also how to become a better writer.
+Still, I often wonder how one can become a writer, and also how to become a better writer.
 After almost two decades of writing, I wish that I could offer you a piece of quick and easy advice, but the truth is that I can’t.

-So, in this post, I’m going to put down everything I learned down the road.
+So, in this post, I’m going to put down everything I learned along the way.
 I firmly believe that the things you’ll read here are important not only for becoming a writer but actually for being one.
 Before I start, I’d like to say this: a writer is always a writer.
-It doesn’t matter if you want to be a novelist, a travel writer, or a blogger.
-If you are willing to write and you want to do it properly, the path is always the same.

 How to become a writer: expectations vs. reality